 Ensure that all staff undergo safeguarding and child protection training (including online safety which, amongst other things, includes an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring.
-(KCSiE 2023, Para 124)
+(KCSiE 2024, Para 124)

-Where there is a safeguarding concern, the governing body should ensure the child's wishes and feelings are taken into account when determining what action to take and what services to provide.
+Where there is a safeguarding concern, the governing body should ensure the child's wishes and feelings are considered when determining what action to take and what services to provide.

-Ensure there are appropriate policies and procedures in place in order for appropriate action to be taken in a timely manner to safeguard and promote children's welfare.
+Ensure there are appropriate policies and procedures in place for appropriate action to be taken in a timely manner to safeguard and promote children's welfare.

 These policies should include the College having:

-An effective child protection policy, a behaviour policy, a staff behaviour policy and appropriate safeguarding arrangements in place to respond to children who are absent from education, particularly on repeat occasions and/or for prolonged periods.
+An effective child protection policy, a behaviour policy, a staff behaviour policy and appropriate safeguarding arrangements in place to respond to children with unexplained or persistent absences.